vatsaldutt/CRYSTAL-MARK-I/README.md

 ### Custom Real-Time Speech Transcription (Pre-Existing APIs Didn’t Exist)

-At the time, **no usable free real-time speech-to-text systems existed online**.
-The only comparable option was AssemblyAI, which required **paid API access**.
+At the time, no usable free real-time speech-to-text systems existed online.
+The only comparable option was AssemblyAI, which required paid API access.

-CRYSTAL MARK I therefore implemented a **custom live speech transcription pipeline** by:

-* Converting Google’s speech recognition library to support **true real-time streaming transcription**
-* Running continuously (not clip-based or push-to-talk)
-* Feeding partial and finalized transcripts directly into the reasoning loop
+CRYSTAL MARK I therefore implemented a custom live speech transcription pipeline by converting Google’s speech recognition library to support true real-time streaming transcription, then I run continuously (not clip-based or push-to-talk).
+It then feeds partial and finalized transcripts directly into the reasoning loop

-This system was later upgraded by **replacing Google Speech Recognition with a fully local pipeline using OpenAI’s Whisper**, eliminating external dependencies while preserving real-time behavior.
+This system was later upgraded by replacing Google Speech Recognition with a fully local pipeline using OpenAI’s Whisper, eliminating external dependencies while preserving real-time behavior.
+### Efficient Memory system for LLMs, predating ChatGPT
+CRYSTAL utilized an architecture to stored and access memories for context in the conversation.
+All conversations are stored appended to a file to be retrieved later.
+If something has already been asked, it provides the previously stored answer.
+Any new query is processed through NLTK to identify nouns which are searched throughout the memory database for all relavent information.
+This reduces token counts while having most essential details in context memory.

 ---